AFatNiBBa/font-class/readMe.md

 ```sh
 npx font-class path/to/your/file
 ```
-The script will pass the right arguments to the `createFont()` call according to your configuration
+The script will pass the right arguments to the `createFont()` call according to your configuration.
+The file will be parsed as [TSX](https://www.typescriptlang.org/docs/handbook/jsx.html)
 > Always remember to run the command again when you add/remove or even move one of the icons inside of that object destructuring

 I suggest you to put your icons inside a `namespace` as follows